 7. What are, in your experience, the main obstacles for fashion industry actors to achieve this certification?

+The product went through our certification program to improve the way we make, use, and re-use things recognizing two metabolisms, the biological metabolism and the technical metabolism, with a goal to leave a beneficial footprint for human society and the environment.
 The Cradle to Cradle Certified Product Standard is the most holistic standard in our industry.
 This means that a product must be assessed on all the five categories and must deal with thorough and strict requirements.
 The material and all chemicals used and released must be assessed and validated and ready for the circular economy.
 All natural resources, effluents and labor conditions in production are taken into account.
 Not all fashion companies are so dedicated to investing in traceability, transparency and innovation to get ready for our circular future as the frontrunners in our program.

 8. There are many benefits from obtaining Cradle to Cradle Certified, which one would you say is the most valuable?